OmegaCrimson/StudentGrader-Python/README.md

 This project uses GitHub Actions to:

-- Build the executable on manual trigger
+- Build all components (CLI, GUI, Python)
-- Package the `.exe` and `.zip` artifacts
+- Package them into a single `.zip`
+- Auto-tag and generate changelog using `semantic-release`
-- Upload them to the [Releases](https://github.com/OmegaCrimson/StudentGrader-Python/releases) page
+- Upload artifacts to the [Releases](https://github.com/OmegaCrimson/ReadMeForge/releases) page

-You can trigger a release manually using the GitHub Actions tab.
+Trigger a release manually via the GitHub Actions tab.

 ---